jomulder/BFpack/cran-comments.md

-# Version 0.3.2
+# Version 1.0.0
-* Important changes in the presentation of the output.
-* Version accepted for publication in Journal of Statistical Software.
+* This version was used in the JSS publication after final edits.
+* The DOI in BFpack/inst/CITATION is for a new JSS publication that will be registered after publication on CRAN.
-* Updated vignettes
+* BF.coeftest add
-* Bugs fixes
+* Minor edits

 ## Test environments
 * Local OS X 10.14.6, R 4.0.3
+* Local OS X 10.13.3, R 4.0.2
 * rhub check: Ubuntu Linux 16.04 LTS, R-release, GCC
 * rhub check: Fedora Linux, R-devel, clang, gfortran
 * rhub check: Debian Linux, R-devel, GCC ASAN/UBSAN